-Our annual Country Commercial Guide for Mexico (CCG): find Information about key market opportunities, entry strategies, technical requirements for products, and other advice on doing business in Mexico.
+Take a look to our annual Country Commercial Guide for Mexico (CCG 2014) and find Information about key market opportunities, entry strategies, technical requirements for products, and other advice on doing business in Mexico.

 As a neighboring country and member of the North American Free Trade Agreement (NAFTA), Mexico is a natural market for U.S. exporters